Mintbase/Grants-Program/applications/nano-store.md

 - check out all items in their wallet via AR
 - scan QR codes to check out a specific item
 - choose the closest connected printing service
-- pay printing job with near and send item for printing
+- pay printing job with NEAR and send item for printing
 - receive physical print at their shipping address

 * Mockups/designs of any UI components: